Planning for the Future

 Rockwood has a four-step plan to reduce debt and maintain the district's facilities on a pay-as-you-go method.

-STEP 3: When the tax rate is able to be lowered by 54 cents, we will ask voters for permission to move these cents into our building fund, dedicated to the maintenance of our facilities.
+- When the tax rate is able to be lowered, we will ask voters for permission to move these cents into our building fund, dedicated to the maintenance of our facilities.
 This move will not increase the tax rate.

 The district would have the ability to schedule projects 5-10 years ahead, allowing for greater long-range planning.
 The dedicated source of revenue in the building fund will allow cycle projects to be completed without borrowing, which will eliminate interest costs so 100% of the tax dollars can be applied to projects.
 We understand that spacious, well-maintained schools are needed to equip students with the tools for success.